What Are My Negative Emotions Telling Me?

 • What physical sensations accompany this emotion?
 Are there any bodily cues that can provide additional insight?

-By reflecting on these questions, you can begin to understand the context of your reactions and their potential triggers.
+Reflecting on these questions can help you begin to understand the context of your reactions and their potential triggers.

 Decoding the Message